arnav-ray/arnav-ray/README.md

 - 👋 Hi, I’m @arnav-ray
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in AI projects
-- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me: ping me on GitHub

 <!---